jaenrig-ifx/micropython/ports/psoc6/README.md

 ## Building and running Linux version

+As we are working on the ports/psoc6 branch (for now), first checkout that branch after cloning this repo:

+    $ git checkout --track origin/ports/psoc6

-First, initialize the ModusToolbox™ environment:
+Then initialize the ModusToolbox™ environment:

     $ make mtb-init